TilpDatLasse/HeisLab2025/network/README.md

 Network module
 ==========================================

 Network module responsible for UDP communication between the peers.
-The module is modified from handout code for the project found [here](https://github.com/TTK4145/Network-go.git).
+The submodules `bcast`, `conn` and `peers` are modified from handout code for the project found [here](https://github.com/TTK4145/Network-go.git).

 Features
 ---------